There is a distinct difference between Courses and Classes in the ALE Application. Here we will outline those differences.

 - There is a regular time and place the class meets in a certain location, for a certain term (semester/quarter)

 - The class may or may not be tied to a course.

 - Classes can be added to a student schedule (by parents, if set up that way, the certificated teacher or a registrar)

 - Attendance can be recorded for the class (and if done by a certificated teacher, this will generate weekly contact records)

 OSPI defines this difference as

 “Courses are units of study, i.e., English 9, geometry, grade 3 comprehensive studies, Science 8.
 Classes are in-person experiences that support the courses listed on a student’s WSLP.
-Students may only be enrolled in classes that have a direct connection to the courses on their WSLP.
-For example: A student with only ELA, Math 6, Social Studies on their WSLP may not take a science class in horticulture, but a student in a 6th grade comprehensive course may.”
+Students may only be enrolled in classes directly connected to the courses on their WSLP.
+For example, A student with only ELA, Math 6, Social Studies on their WSLP may not take a science class in horticulture, but a student in a 6th grade comprehensive course may.”